Nikita-Filonov/ui-coverage-scenario-tool/README.md

 ## Usage

 Below are examples of how to use the tool with two popular UI automation frameworks: `Playwright` and `Selenium`.
-In both cases, coverage data is automatically saved to the `./coverage-results` folder after each call to `track_coverage`.
+In both cases, coverage data is automatically saved to the `./coverage-results` folder after each call to `track_element`.

 ### Playwright